osrf/ros2multirobotbook/src/security.md

 #### SROS 2 enclave keys

-Once the `keystore` has been initialized you might wanna create the security keys for your enclaves.
+Once the `keystore` has been initialized you may wish to create the security keys for your enclaves.
 This will populate the `enclaves` directory with the necessary keys and governance files.
 As an example, in order to create the security files for our`/hospital/rviz` enclave the following command would be issued: